tylervz/grails3-keycloak/README.md

 As is defined in [SecurityConfig.groovy](/helloworld/grails-app/init/helloworld/SecurityConfig.groovy), all of the `CustomerController` methods are secured with `ROLE_OJT_USER` and all of the `AdminController` methods are secured with `ROLE_OJT_ADMIN`.
 When you try to access one while not signed in to Keycloak, you will be redirected to sign in.

+# TODO

+If we tried to build this Grails applicaiton as a Docker image, it might not run properly because files in `/src/main/webapp/` don't get copied when the application is packaged as a JAR.
+If that is the case, we will need to try setting the `keycloak.configurationFile` environment variable to let the application know to look for the `keycloak.json` file at `src/main/resources/public/WEB-INF/keycloak.json`.